all-in-one-of/snippets/VEX 2 Orient.md

 // load array attributes into local var

-matrix3 m = ident(); //create a def "identity" matrix, meaning no rotation vector axis = chv("axies");
-// to this matrixa around given axies float angle = radians(ch('amount')); // rot to radians rotate(m, angle, axis);
-// multi each point by new matrix piv need to be @ orig to rot this in place
+matrix3 m = ident(); //create a def "identity" matrix, meaning no rotation vector axis = chv("axies"); // to this matrixa around given axies float angle = radians(ch('amount')); // rot to radians rotate(m, angle, axis); // multi each point by new matrix (pivot need to be @ orig to rot this in place)
 @P *= m; // apply rotation
 ```